Cumulative projects are chipping away at one of the last

 |

-LOS ALTOS HERITAGE ORCHARD “A working historic orchard and City Historic Landmark demonstrating and showcasing the City’s and the region’s historic agricultural roots and heritage that is maintained and kept productive” 2021 Los Altos City Ordinance 2021-477 PLANTED in 1901 AND THE OPERATING ORCHARD SHOWPIECE FOR CIVIC CENTER MASTER PLAN SINCE 1965.
-A recorded CITY OF LOS ALTOS HISTORIC RESOURCE of Civic Center 2.86 acres of orchard lands SINCE 1987 with a City landmark area designated 1991 STATE OF CALIFORNIA HR#15 & CALIFORNIA HISTORIC POINT OF INTEREST RECORDED AND AWARDED BY SANTA CLARA COUNTY HISTORIC REGISTRY IN 1986 IN CALIFORNIA, HISTORIC SPACES AND PLACES ARE PART OF OUR PRECIOUS AND FLEETING ENVIRONMENT.
-LET'S PROTECT THEM. |
+A PRIVATE PROJECT ON PUBLIC LAND? ”A working historic orchard and City Historic Landmark demonstrating and showcasing the City’s and the region’s historic agricultural roots and heritage that is maintained and kept productive” 2021 Los Altos City Ordinance 2021-477 PLANTED in 1901 AND THE OPERATING ORCHARD SHOWPIECE FOR THE LOS ALTOS CIVIC CENTER MASTER PLAN SINCE 1965 A recorded CITY OF LOS ALTOS HISTORIC RESOURCE 2.86 acres of orchard lands SINCE 1987 with a CITY OF LOS ALTOS LANDMARK area designated 1991 STATE OF CALIFORNIA HR#15 CALIFORNIA HISTORIC POINT OF INTEREST Recorded and awarded by SANTA CLARA COUNTY HISTORIC REGISTRY in 1986 IN CALIFORNIA, HISTORIC SPACES AND PLACES ARE PART OF OUR PRECIOUS AND FLEETING ENVIRONMENT.
+LET'S PROTECT THEM.
+PAL•LA Preservation Action League Los Altos MODERNIZATION

 |